TobiLean/PersonalWebsite/src/pages/posts/principle.md

   import Components from '../../components';
   const { Author } = Components;
 ---
-I originally did not want to write anything, but I had to anyways because I said I would post everyday.
+I originally did not want to write anything, but I had to anyways because I said I would post every day.

 ## 1. Tunda Game